Organising a Recruitment Campaign

 If possible, it is usually a good idea to set up two short lawns on one of your full-sized courts.
-The easiest way to do this is simply by dividing the lawn in half with a string boundary, to leave two lawns side-on to the original, and then space the hoops proportionately to the dimensions.
-Short lawns are much less daunting to the newcomer, and they will feel they can achieve more in their visit than they would on a full sized lawn.
+The easiest way to do this is simply by dividing the lawn in half with a string boundary, leaving two lawns side-on to the original, and then space the hoops proportionately to the dimensions.
+Short lawns are much less daunting to the newcomer, and they will feel they can achieve more in their visit than they would on a full-sized lawn.
 It also allows more playing space for the beginners, leaving more of your other lawns free for your club members!

 Needless to say, you should make sure you have adequate equipment - especially mallets.
 Get your club members to bring along any old mallets they may have, and beg, steal or borrow (well perhaps not steal) from other clubs nearby.
 Visitors will not stay long if they have to wait before being able to have a go!

 Make sure you have information to hand out.
 There are some excellent general information leaflets on both Association and Golf croquet, and of course 'Anyone for Croquet', all available from the CA office.
 Add to this a leaflet giving details of your club, membership costs, and any joining package you are prepared to offer (temporary membership, coaching for beginners, etc.).

 Gymkhana Type Events

 There are several ways to run an open day.
 One way is to lay on a number of 'challenges'.
 Punters can have a go at tasks such as getting as near to the peg as possible, running a hoop from a set distance, roqueting a ball into a target area, etc. This type of event encourages the casual passer-by to have a go, and can be very effective in multi-discipline clubs having a general open day, clubs in public areas, and for charity fund-raising events.
 However, it tends not to provide the visitor with any real idea of what the game is about, unless you can couple this with a more serious introduction for those who are interested.